Island Marine Station was founded in 1975 by Matt Murphy and

 slide show of sea creatures found around Ireland.
 The programme

 was set up to give children a small glimpse of the sea which

 might spark further interest.

-on nature and the environment, entitled "Nature's
+the environment, entitled "Nature's

-Station also runs an annual Environmental
+Station has runs an annual Environmental

 Competition for Primary School Children in Munster, giving

 primary schools a further opportunity to focus on the environment.

 in Munster have, for a number of years, received"Sherkin